 What are the incoterms?

-The word Incoterm comes from the term “International Commercial Terms”.
+The word Incoterms comes from the term “International Commercial Terms”.
 This is the international selling conditions that allow to set the obligations between the seller and the buyer.

 The last list was updated in 2010.